MicrosoftDocs/learn/learn-pr/azure/manage-data-assets-in-microsoft-purview-data-catalog/includes/6-business-glossary.md

 A business glossary is a collection of terms.
 Each term represents an object in an organization and it's highly likely that there are multiple terms representing the same object.
 A customer could also be referred to as client, purchaser, or buyer.
 These multiple terms have a relationship with each other.
 The relationship between these terms could be one of the following:

-synonyms - different terms with the same definition related - different name with similar definition
+- Synonyms - different terms with the same definition
+- Related - different name with similar definition

 The same term can also imply multiple business objects.
 It's important that each term is well-defined and clearly understood within the organization.

 ## Why have business glossary?